Harmonym/security-lab-time-for-agents/README.md

 A hands-on, interactive 2-hour workshop for AI builders to implement essential safety and security techniques into custom agents.
 This workshop covers core security practices, Microsoft Safety System tools, and practical agent defense tactics.

+## Who Is This For?

+Anyone interested in building safet and secure agents.
+This includes developers, product managers, data scientists, vibe coders, and AI enthusiasts.
+No prior experience with Foundry Agent Service or is required.

 ## 🎯 Learning Objectives

 By the end of this workshop, you will be able to: